cohstats/coh2stats/README.md

 Diagram:
 https://lucid.app/documents/embeddedchart/ec7ffc19-50c4-4104-bcf9-287e2af3ac62

-Crawler process is set to run every day.
-There is a huge amount of data so we need to do it everyday to avoid big stress on the Relic API.
+~Crawler process is set to run every day.
+There is a huge amount of data so we need to do it everyday to avoid big stress on the Relic API.~

 **The crawling is design in a way which should not stress the Relic API (aka slowly).**

-The crawler process should run everyday.
+~The crawler process should run everyday.
 Most likely ~5 AM UTC.
 As that should be the time with least players (EU, US asleep).
-But we will treat this date as a date -1 day data.
+But we will treat this date as a date -1 day data.~
- _Example: We crawl on 5 AM 24th, it's a data for the 23th._

 ~~##### 1.
 We request top 200 players from all leaderboards~~